ryanchyshyn/vehicle_detection/README.md

 All parameters were found manually by probing different values and checking the results.

 ### 3. Classifier
 I used Linear SVM classifier with default parameters.
-The trainig code can be found in [Jupyter notebook](https://github.com/ryanchyshyn/vehicle_detection/blob/master/pipeline.ipynb)
+The trainig code can be found in [Jupyter notebook](https://github.com/ryanchyshyn/vehicle_detection/blob/master/pipeline.ipynb) (block *In [4]*)

 ```
 Using: 9 orientations 8 pixels per cell and 2 cells per block